The King’s Trust Group Company

 We may also share your information with Government departments where we have a duty to do so e.g. with HMRC for Gift Aid purposes.

 You have rights under data protection to see, amend, correct or delete your information.
-If you would like see a copy of some or all of your personal information that we hold, please email the Data Protection Officer or write to us at Prince's Trust Group Company, South London Centre, 8 Glade Path, London SE1 8EG.
+If you would like see a copy of some or all of your personal information that we hold, please email the Data Protection Officer or write to us at King’s Trust Group Company, South London Centre, 8 Glade Path, London SE1 8EG.
 Please provide details of your interaction with us and your full name.

-If you do not want to receive any further information about The Prince’s Trust Group and would like us to remove your name from our mailing list, use the unsubscribe link in the email you have received.
+If you do not want to receive any further information about The King’s Trust Group and would like us to remove your name from our mailing list, use the unsubscribe link in the email you have received.
 You can also contact us using the details above

 We aim to ensure that there are appropriate, physical, technical and managerial controls in place to protect any personal information you may provide to us, for example our online forms are always encrypted and our network is protected and monitored.
 All our staff receive training on handling data securely.

 Where we employ the service of others to collect or process data on our behalf, we carry out comprehensive checks before we work with them and ensure that contracts are in place that set out our expectations and requirements.
-We may need to transfer your personal data outside of the UK or European Economic Area (EEA) to allow them to perform services on our behalf (for example invitation or participation in an event outside of the EEA in support of The Prince’s Trust Group).
+We may need to transfer your personal data outside of the UK or European Economic Area (EEA) to allow them to perform services on our behalf (for example invitation or participation in an event outside of the EEA in support of The King’s Trust Group).
 In doing so your data may be stored or processed outside of the EEA.
 Where this happens, we will endeavour to ensure that your data is being processed in accordance with the appropriate security requirements in line with our legal responsibilities.

 Despite all of our precautions no data transmission over the internet can be guaranteed to be 100% secure.
 Whilst we will always strive to protect your personal information, we cannot guarantee the security of any information which you disclose to us and so wish to draw your attention to this.

 We will hold your personal information on our systems for as long as is necessary for the relevant activity and in line with our Retention Policy.
 Some personal data that we share with the Royal Household may be kept indefinitely by them in the Royal Archives for reasons of historic interest.
-If you ask that we stop sending you marketing materials we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.
-We won’t keep any information that we don’t need.

 If you have any queries about this Privacy Notice or any complaints concerns about our use of your personal information, please contact our Data Protection Officer.